Register a boat

 Registration fees

-There are a registration fee and a surcharge for boating safety.
-The fees and surcharges are calculated based on the length of the boat.
+There is a registration fee, which is calculated based on the length of the boat.

 You may also need to pay a $50 title fee depending on your boat's age, size and if it was registered in New York before (see below).